News

 We focus on attracting, educating and supporting female talent across the wide range of opportunities offered by the technology sector.

-Here at FDM, we work hard to lead by example and do our part to close the gender gap within the tech industry and encourage more women in tech.
+We work hard to lead by example and do our part to close the gender gap within the tech industry and encourage more women in tech.